- 1915(c) Appendix K COVID-19 Addendum

 All of the above registry checks can be completed by the agency at no charge to the agency since they are all available as online databases.
 Under law anyone on the Tennessee Abuse Registry or the LEIE is prohibited from working for a provider agency.
 However, during this time DIDD is also restricting any person on the Tennessee Felony Registry or Tennessee Sexual Offender Registry from working at a provider agency, as without a background check report, the Department has no knowledge of what conviction led to the placement.

 The suspension of this requirement will remain active through the life of Appendix K. If you have already submitted a request to the department through the Exemption Process that request will now be considered withdrawn based upon this new information.
-Once the state of emergency has expired, providers will have 90 days to submit criminal background checks for all persons hired under this suspension.
+Once the state of emergency has expired, providers will have 90 days to submit criminal background checks to the TBI or private investigation company to conduct a criminal background check for all persons hired under this suspension.
 Any criminal background checks that come back with a potentially prohibited conviction should be submitted through the DIDD exemption process.
 If you have any questions, please submit them through the COVID-19 mailbox and they will be answered promptly.

 - DIDD’s Clinical Services Team continues to provide resources to assist persons supported, DIDD providers and other stakeholders in better understanding COVID-19 and its impact on the population we support.